 2.2) Supplier survey

-For the supplier survey we used Factlines.
-To maintain up-to-date information regarding our suppliers’ conditions.
-The recent survey we conducted achieved a response rate of 78%, with 9 suppliers invited.
+For the supplier survey we used Factlines to maintain up-to-date information regarding our suppliers’ conditions.
+The recent survey we conducted achieved a response rate of 88%, with 9 suppliers invited.
+This is an improvement from 78% the year before.
 The survey includes inquiries related to fundamental human rights and decent working conditions, in line with OECD guidelines.
 The self-reporting questionnaire covers various critical aspects:

 - Corporate responsibility, strategy, and guidelines